How to Teach a Dog to Lie Down

 0

-Are you having a difficult time teaching your dog to lie down?
-With some dogs, it’s more difficult than others, but it’s not impossible.
+While some dogs pick up the ‘down’ cue quickly, it’s more difficult—but not impossible!—for others.
 The reason is likely that you are not properly communicating what you want.
 In some cases, however, timid dogs are less comfortable lying down.
 It’s up to you, as the trainer, to determine where your difficulties lie, pun intended.
 If your dog is not frightened or worried about life in general or something in the environment, then teaching him to lie down is not difficult.

-Does your dog already know a sit cue?
-It’s easy to move to a down from that position.
+If your dog already knows a sit cue, it’s easy to move to a down from that position.
 You don’t need them to lie down from a stand in most cases, unless you are competing in obedience.
+To lure a down from a sit:

 If they appear confused, lure them to a stand and ask for a sit again and reward that position.
 If you are down on the floor with them, it’s easier to move your own body in such a way that you are shaping your dog into that down position.
 If you even get an appearance of a down without the entire body touching the floor, softly say “yes” then and food reward.
 From there, if you are staying calm, shaping a full down is easy.